dev-rowbot/has/docs/index.md

   Check the properties of a hosts service

+## has.software_package

+  Check that a host has the right software packages installed

 ## has.software_package(soft_package:string, [version]:string)

   Check the host has a software package installed

+## has.user

+  Check a host has the correct users

 ## has.user(user:string)